-The vision of the Department of Justice and Community Safety (the department) is for a safe, just, innovative and thriving Victoria where the rule of law is upheld, and rights and responsibilities are respected.
+The vision of the Department of Justice and Community Safety (the department) is for a justice and community safety system that works together to build a safer, fairer and stronger Victoria.

 The community can access a range of the department's services at our Justice Services Centres.
 Established to support the local community and respond effectively to the need for improved access to justice services, our centres have office locations in the following justice regions: